The language of healing

 Brigida is an indigenous interpreter in the Medical Center and uses her skills to help others understand the treatments they’re being given, and guarantees that patients are equipped to follow doctor’s orders during and after care.
 She’s transformed from a farm worker harvesting strawberries to an essential professional using her fluency in both her native Mixteco, Spanish and English to create healthy outcomes for individuals and families.

 Foundation donors help fund the Indigenous Interpreting+ program that covers 15 indigenous languages spoken by people in agricultural communities throughout the United States.
-The program is actively recruiting new interpreters to grow its language coverage, and Indigenous Interpreting+ is nearly finished writing the first curriculum in the U.S. to train indigenous interpreters.
+The program is actively recruiting new interpreters to grow its language coverage, and Indigenous Interpreting+ recently finished writing the first curriculum in the U.S., The Indigenous Interpreter® to train indigenous interpreters.
 The Foundation, along with TALC (The Agricultural Leadership Council), launched Indigenous Interpreting+ to fund the training of new indigenous interpreters for the Natividad Medical Center so that physicians could understand their patients.
 The demand for the program outside Natividad was so great that we expanded Indigenous Interpreting+ to court and community interpreting through outside programs.

 Thanks to all these efforts, now a community of patients has partners in their health.
 It takes place in moments as dramatic as a parent whose premature child is being brought by ambulance to the Medical Center understanding what is happening to her child, where she is going, how she can follow and how the family can support the child in the Neonatal Intensive Care Unit (NICU) and later in the home.
 It also happens in the everyday understanding of symptoms, treatments and care.
 Indigenous Interpreting+ is the lingua franca of healing.